Skip to contentSkip to footer

 Key takeaways

-Whether taking a cold shower or plunging into an ice bath, cold water therapy is one of the hottest wellness trends of the last few years.
+Whether it’s taking a cold shower, plunging into an ice bath or braving the winter ocean for a swim, cold water therapy is one of the hottest wellness trends of the last few years.

 With a range of reported health benefits, it’s gathered a lot of attention largely thanks to the influence of the Wim Hof Method and the social media attention that’s developed around it.